berkes/web-wallet/docs/OID4VCI.md

 ## Notifications and endpoint

 The notification endpoint can be enabled or disabled.
 If enabled a value needs to be exposed in the issuer metadata as well.
-This signals wallets that support notifications to use the endpoints.
+This signals wallets that support notifications to interact with the endpoints.
 Notifications can be used for notifying the issuer about errors, but also for status feedback once the credential is issued to the wallet.
 From the perspective of the issuer the credential is issued, as a signed credential has been send to the wallet.
-However the holder typically has a manual user interface step where they can choose to accept or decline the credential.
-Without the notification endpoint the issuer will have no insight into what happened in that particular step.
-If enabled you are not guaranteed to get notifications, as a wallet is not required to implement it, or could opt to allow the user to decide to use notifications or not (as it has some privacy implications)
+However the holder typically has a manual user
+Notifications can be used to inform the issuer about errors and provide status feedback once the credential has been issued to the wallet.
+From the happened in that particular step.
+If enabled you are not guaranteed to get notifications, as a wallet is not required to implement it, or could opt to issuer's perspective, the credential is considered issued as a signed credential has been sent to the wallet.
+However, the holder typically has a manual user

 Notification interface.
 See also [the OID4VCI spec](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#section-9.1)